 A public company is incorporated by submitting the necessary documents and fees to the Registrar of Companies.
 The documents that must be submitted include a signed memorandum and articles of association of the company (specifying, among other things, the name, objects, nominal share capital and the fact that the liability of members is limited), details of the registered office, names and addresses of the founding members of the company and the number of shares allocated to them, and details of the proposed directors and company secretary.
-The memorandum of association registers in its objects clause the activities which the company is authorised to carry on, whereas the articles of association contain the rules governing the internal management procedures of the company.
-A public company may be established as such or may be converted from a private limited company by alteration of the company’s memorandum and articles of association.
+The memorandum of association registers in its objects clauses the activities which the company is authorised to carry on, whereas the articles of association contain the rules governing the internal management procedures of the company.
+A public company may be established as such or maybe converted from a private limited company by alteration of the company’s memorandum and articles of association.

 Establishing a Cypriot Branch, Subsidiary or Representative Office:

 Any foreign company is able to set up branch entities in Cyprus.
-These can be set up as separate entities from the parent company (Cypriot companies having the foreign company as shareholder) or extensions of the parent-company in Cyprus.
-Also subsidiaries are a usual option in Cyprus Companies.
+These can be set up as separate entities from the parent company (Cypriot companies having the foreign company as shareholder) or extensions of the parent company in Cyprus.
+Also, subsidiaries are a usual option in Cyprus Companies.

 The formation procedure in Cyprus